 • Must be able to speak, read and write the English language

-• Must pass written examination, physical fitness assessment, medical examination
+• Must pass written examination and medical examination

 • Successful Completion of a personal background investigation